KosmasF/FallingSand/README.md

 - Air particles erase other particles
 - Adjustable brush size and probability for drawing particles
 - Real-time rendering and interaction

+## Building

+This project supports building using make in:
+- Windows x86 and x64 with automatic install of SDL2 and SLD_ttf
+- Linux, manual install of sdl and sdl_ttf needed